When Things Fall Apart

 Handle finances and legalities

-Bring familiar items: favorite photos, beloved chair, meaningful objects.
+Bring familiar items: favorite photos, beloved chair, art, meaningful objects.
 These touchstones provide comfort and help create continuity between their former home and new environment.

 Manage the transition period